mrozo/jslol.PARSER/README.md

 JavaScript Like Object Language Parser - C# library to automatically translate JSLOL to C#.

-# JSLOL Description
+## JSLOL Description

 JSLOL is an attempt to create a perfect object oriented language.
-The target is to create language specified by following features :
+The target is to create language specified by the following list of features :
 * everything is an object (even method),
 * basic type control,
 * support for classic inheritance (from one, or multiple parrents)
 * support for dynamic class object modification (eg. method copy)

-# Code example
+## Code example
 Early JSLOL code exmple.
 ```
 {